dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 * `-BDNN_groups`: String to plot all one-hot encoded states of a trait in the same figure.

+* `-root_plot` and `-min_age_plot`: Considers only taxa originating or going extinct in this time window.

-* `-thread`: Number of CPU cores to be used for parallel calculation of importance metrics (only available on Linux or Mac systems); e.g. `-thread 2 0` to use two cores.
+* `-thread`: Number of CPU cores to be used for parallel calculation of importance metrics; e.g. `-thread 2 0` to use two cores.

 #### Partial dependence rates for more than two predictors